nushell/nushell.github.io/book/dataframes.md

 We are going to group the data by year, and sum the column `geo_count`.

-We are going to start with a Nushell native command.
+First, let's measure the performance of a Nushell native commands pipeline.

 ```nu
 bench -n 10 --pretty {